Lola T152 car-by-car histories

 Unser qualified in third place for the Indy 500, on the outside of the front row, and one place ahead of Donohue.
 In the race, Unser suffered handling problems and had to stop a total of five times, replacing the right rear tyre each time, so the 1968 winner did well to bring the Lola home in third place.
 Rookie Donohue had a very good race until a magneto problem in the closing stages caused him to lose 12 minutes in the pits, leaving him seventh at the finish.
 Unser drove his car again at Milwaukee a week later, but was eliminated by in an opening lap accident, and went back to using his older two-wheel-drive Eagles for the rest of the season.
 In November, the Penske T152 was tested at Indianapolis for a week after its conversion to two-wheel-drive for 1970.
 The tests were not a success, with Donohue only getting up to 165 mph, compared with the the 169 mph he had managed in May, and the 172 mph lap recently set by Al Unser in the Vel's Parnell Jones Lola T150s that crew chief George Bignotti had developed.
 Even though Bignotti shared with Penske the changes he had made to the Ford-powered T150s, the same changes did not work for the Offenhauser-powered T152, and Penske decided to order a new T153 with Ford power for 1970.

 New to Roger Penske for Mark Donohue to drive at the 1969 Indy 500 as the #66 Sunoco entry.
 The car was in four-wheel drive configuration and built specifically for a turbo Offy.
 Donohue qualified 4th and finished 7th.
 For the rest of that USAC season, Donohue only competed in the road races Indianapolis Raceway Park, Brainerd, Seattle and Riverside, driving in each case a Lola-Chevrolet.
-This car is believed to be the team's older T150, meaning that the T152 was not used again in 1969.
+He is believed to have used the team's older T150, meaning that the T152 was not used again in 1969.
 In 1970, Penske had a new T153 with turbo Ford engine for the Indy 500 and Ontario, but used a Lola-Chev at IRP, which could have been the T152.
 The T152 was sold to Leonard Faas at the end of 1971, but he did not use it either.
 It was been reported that this car went to Don Vesco in 1985, and then to Chuck Haines.
 By 2003, George Smidt was reported to have this car, and in February 2005, he sold it to Penske Restorations, where it was restored by Bernie King's team.
-In July and August 2016, the immaculately restored car was on display in the Indianapolis Motor Speedway Museum.
-By April 2017, it was on display in the Penske Racing Museum in Phoenix, Arizona, and it was still there in October 2018.
-In September 2019, it was back in the Indianapolis Museum.
+Between 2016 and 2022, the immaculately restored car has been on display in the Indianapolis Motor Speedway Museum and in the Penske Racing Museum in Phoenix, Arizona.
+In April 2022, it was in the Penske Museum.